MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 **Rationale:** Fundamental to the base

-**Fit Criterion:** Enemies can freely move around inside box, but only a single direction when outside the box.
+**Fit Criterion:** Enemies can freely move around inside the box, but only in a single direction when outside the box.

 **Priority:** Essential